 The charm of the place was not only the vintage cars with their proud owners, in all sparkling colors and amusing shapes.
 But the marketplace bursting with people.
 The good part was the absence of mall mania.
 All the shops (they claim there are 150+ shops in that small area) had some specialty stuff to offer.
 Like there was a movie poster shop where you could get a poster from all kinds of movies and old gramophone records.
 There were local bakery shops, beads shops, boutiques, stone carving shops.
 And shops with stuff from all over the world.
 Shops with interesting names like ‘Collectomania’.
 In fact ‘Collectomania’ is the right name for that all place.

-Everything that was selling there can be a part of the collector’s collection.
+Everything that was sold there can be a part of the collector’s collection.
 There were shops selling curios about Texas.
 All of them were so typically Texan.
 Most of the shops offered customization to all the products that they sold according to the customer.
 Which is kind of unheard in this world?
 Most of the shops were run by local people who have been living there all their lives.
+That is what I call the joy of small towns.

 Recommend you read following travel blog on my USA trips.